yashc-21/IPR_MAML/README.md

 ## Setup

 1. **Prepare the Dataset**
-   - Place the datasets (in pickle and CSV formats) inside the `data/` folder.
+   - Place the datasets (in pickle and CSV formats) from drive inside a `data/` folder in the directory where the repo is downloaded.

 2. **Create the Environment**
    - Use the provided `environment.yml` file to create a new conda environment: